basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Statistics.md

 Field | Description
 ------|------------
-queue_pid | The Erlang process ID of the bounded queue dropped_count | The number of objects that failed to be enqueued in the bounded_queue due to the queue being full. *These objects will be replicated during the next full synchronization* queue_length | The number of Riak objects currently in the bounded queue queue_byte_size | The size of all objects currently in the queue queue_max_size | The number of bytes the queue can hold before objects are dropped. *These objects will be replicated during the next full synchronization* queue_percentage | The percentage of the queue that is full queue_pending | The current count of 'in flight' objects we've sent that the client has not acknowledged queue_max_pending | The maximum number of objects that can be 'in flight' before we refuse to send any more.
+queue_pid | The Erlang process ID of the bounded queue dropped_count | The number of objects that failed to be enqueued in the bounded_queue due to the queue being full. *These objects will be replicated during the next fullsync operation* queue_length | The number of Riak objects currently in the bounded queue queue_byte_size | The size of all objects currently in the queue queue_max_size | The number of bytes the queue can hold before objects are dropped. *These objects will be replicated during the next fullsync operation* queue_percentage | The percentage of the queue that is full queue_pending | The current count of 'in flight' objects we've sent that the client has not acknowledged queue_max_pending | The maximum number of objects that can be 'in flight' before we refuse to send any more.